-The Hallway Cut Adviser (HCA) gives this diamond a score of 1.3 Excellent due to the proportions.
+The Holloway Cut Adviser (HCA) gives this diamond a score of 1.3 Excellent due to the proportions.
 In this case, the diamond scores excellent for light return, fire, and scintillation.

-Although this may be true, I'm going to demonstrate why diamond proportions are only the beginning.
-Which is why Gary Holloway describes the HCA as a diamond elimination tool.
-With this in mind, you should use tools like the HCA to narrow down the field of possibilities.
-And then immediately look at the reflector scope images to eliminate the options that perform poorly.
+In the first place, Gary Holloway describes the HCA as a diamond elimination tool.
+Therefore, you should use the HCA to narrow down the options and reflector scope images to eliminate undesirable possibilities.

-From time to time, I'm able to find reflector scope images for Blue Nile diamonds even though they don't provide them.
-This is one of the hidden benefits of my trade status.
+From time to time, I can find reflector scope images for Blue Nile diamonds even though they don't provide them.
+That is one of the hidden benefits of my trade status.

 At the same time, it's easy to see that light is not reflecting evenly throughout this diamond.
-This type of revelation can be shocking to people on the condition that they assume GIA Excellent guarantees performance.
+This type of revelation can be shocking to people because they assume GIA Excellent guarantees performance.

-In addition, we can use ASET to determine how evenly light is reflecting throughout the diamond.
-On the contrary, we can see how unevenly this diamond reflects light.
-In other words, the colors red, green, and blue, do not reflect throughout this diamond evenly.
+We can also use ASET to determine how evenly light is reflecting throughout the diamond.
+As a result, we can see how unevenly this diamond reflects light.
+In other words, the colors red, green, and blue do not reflect throughout this diamond evenly.

 That is an indication of the degree of optical precision rather than proportions.
 By the way, be sure to read the article "What do the different colors of ASET mean?"